 2. HERPES SIMPLEX KERATITIS

 Primary ocular herpes simplex virus infection may manifest as lid, conjunctival, or corneal ulceration (eFigure 7–23).
 The ability of the virus to colonize the trigeminal ganglion leads to recurrences that may be precipitated by fever, excessive exposure to sunlight, or immunodeficiency.
 Herpetic corneal disease is typically unilateral but can be seen bilaterally in the setting of atopy or immunocompromise.
-The dendritic (branching) corneal ulcer is ...
+The dendritic (branching) corneal ulcer ...